 - E. Dentists;

-- F. Any other person that is involved in providing services related to your general healthcare, including mental health professionals and the Diabetic eye screening service.
+- F. Any other person that is involved in providing services related to your general healthcare, including mental health professionals and the Diabetic eye screening service and the Red Cross.

 Other People Who We Provide Your Information To